-If participating in a structured course design process doesn’t fit with your plans, consider the following “Quick Guide”, sourced from Furman faculty who have participated in recent workshops, consultations, and conversations.
-To access a series of email messages that distill key components of the online or FurmanFlex preparation process, please visit here.
+Consider the following “Quick Guide”, sourced from Furman faculty who have participated in FDC workshops, consultations, and conversations as well as the lessons we learned from spring 2020 remote instruction before launching your online or hybrid course planning efforts.
+To access a series of email messages from the fall semester that distill key components of the online or FurmanFlex preparation process, please visit here.
 You may be interested in using this planning grid to support your process.
 For a downloadable version of this “Quick Guide” information click here.

 Preparing Your Online Learning Platforms

 - Please ensure that you have posted a course syllabus (see sample Furman template here), technical requirements for course participation, required materials for the course, and instructions about how to access additional learning platforms in your Moodle course prior to the course start.
 You might find these examples of online and HyFlex course syllabi helpful.

 - Set up a course calendar with all due dates (including any assignment deadlines) and submission instructions (at least for the first few weeks of the course).

 - Develop a space (e.g. forum) for students to connect and introduce themselves online and consider positing a welcome announcement or video to introduce the course and the Moodle site.

 - Ensure that students are provided with adequate training and set-up/login information for any additional learning platforms you plan to utilize in the course (Microsoft Teams, Slack, etc.).

 - Post your preferred communication method.
 Advise students how they can get in touch with you during the course.
 Options for contact might be through email, a course discussion board (e.g. “ask the Instructor”), or by phone.